clintworrell/event-listener/readme.md

 ### A project description
-An event finder enables users to find events to attend, save them to their accounts.
+The app enables users to find events, save them, send invitation to other users and get reminders.
+It will integrate meetup.com API and eventbrite API to get events info.

 ### Who uses it?
-Anyone who wants to search events, save them and get reminders before events.
+Anyone who wants an app to find events from multiple sources, save them to their accounts and get reminders before events.

 ### What outputs do they need?
 * List of events from search
 * List of saved events
+* Personal message box

 ### What inputs are needed to generate those outputs?
-* Event location
 * Event category
+* Event topic

 ### A list of technologies that you plan to use
 * HTML/CSS